istio-ecosystem/authservice/DEVELOPER.md

 Authservice (main binary name: `auth_server`) is built using Bazel build system.
 Every submitted commit is checked (by running tests and build jobs) by our CI on GitHub Actions.

+Currently, we only support macOS and Linux as development platform.

 We run [`bazel`](https://bazel.build/) through [`bazelisk`](https://github.com/bazelbuild/bazelisk)
 to make sure we use the correct version of `bazel`.
 Due to some limitation in current dependencies, we need to request `bazel` dist as "amd64" arch exclusively for both macOS and Linux: for that we